I knew my last week at work would have its challenges.

 Take a break when required

 I did not post at all last week.
 Despite feeling bad for neglecting my blog, I knew it would be better for me mentally and physically to take a break from blogging for the week.

-With clearing my workload, preparing for a handover, coming to grips with leaving work, the cyclone and events that were going on in my personal life – I was glad I took the time off from blogging.
+After clearing my workload, preparing for a handover, and coming to grips with leaving work, the cyclone, and events that were going on in my personal life – I was glad I took the time off from blogging.

 Sometimes it can simply be wiser to realize you have enough of your plate and accept that you can’t do it all, instead of pushing yourself past the point of exhaustion.

 I knew, in the end, it would all work out.